MingSun-Tse/smilelogging/README.md

 - Second, before each experiment, set up a *unique* experiment folder (with a unique ID to label that experiment -- we call it `ExpID`).
 - Third, when running an experiment, print your git commit ID (we call it `CodeID`) and `arguments` in the log.

 Every result is uniquely binded with an `ExpID`, corresponding to a unique experiment folder.
 In that folder, `CodeID` and `arguments` are saved.
-So ideally, as long as I know the ExpID, I should be able to rerun the experiment in exactly the same condition.
+So ideally, as long as we know the ExpID, we should be able to rerun the experiment in exactly the same condition.

 These steps are pretty simple, but if you write them over and over again on each project, it can still be quite annoying.
-This package is meant to save you from this with basically 3~4 lines of code change.
+This package is meant to **save you with basically 3~4 lines of code change**.

 ## Usage